SPPearce/CompoundMatrixMethod/README.md

 # MMA-CompoundMatrixMethod
-Solving boundary-value eigenvalue problems in Mathematica using the Compound Matrix Method
+Solving boundary-value eigenvalue problems in Mathematica using the Compound Matrix Method Mathematical details on the Compound Matrix Method may be found here <a href=http://www.maths.gla.ac.uk/~xl/FYB-background.pdf</a> and at this <a href=https://mathematica.stackexchange.com/questions/155079/finding-eigenvalues-for-a-boundary-value-problem>stack exchange question</a>.

  - [Download the latest release]
  The initial version is available as a  `.paclet` file.
 Download and install it using the `PacletInstall` function in Mathematica.
 For example, assuming that the file `CompoundMatrixMethod-0.1.paclet` was downloaded into the directory `~/Downloads`, evaluate